We believe in a world where no family goes without shelter

 Creating Peaceful Foundations

-We've been providing shelter and essential aid items to families affected by the violent conflict caused by the militant extremist group Boko Haram, since 2009.
+We're providing shelter and essential aid items to families affected by the the Lake Chad Basin crisis in Nigeria, Cameroon, Niger and Chad.

 Forced to flee